Previous dayMarch 23, 2026Next day

 68.3 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 44 km S of Unalaska, Alaska at 22:25 UTC on March 23, 2026.
-At a depth of 68.3 km, the event was shallow crustal.
+This magnitude 2.4 event was detected 44 km S of Unalaska, Alaska on March 23, 2026, with origin time 22:25 UTC.
+The event originated approximately 68.3 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.476°N, -166.614°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 53.476°, -166.614°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23